Rayakottai: Rayakottai fort

-The fort is situated within the town of Rayakottai which is one of the ancient fortress in the Krishnagiri district.
+The fort is situated within the town of Rayakottai, which is one of the ancient fortresses in the Krishnagiri district.
 The fort was built by erstwhile Vijayanagara Raya Kings in 14th century.
 Later post 16th century the fort became part of Mysore Wadiyar Kings.
 During the Third Anglo-Mysore War The fort was captured by Major Gowdie in 1791 from Tipu Sultan and as per the Treaty of Srirangapatna, the fort and settlements were annexed to Madras Presidency by the British.It is now one of the protected monuments by the Archaeological Survey of India.

 Entymology

 The name Rayakottai means "The Fort of Raya's" of Vijaynagar.